Global-Banking-School/Computing_Taster_Activities/Activity 12.md

 **Why it's fun:** This programming challenge also involves very simple robotics based on the [Micro:bit system](https://microbit.org/).

 **How to do it:**
-1. Visit the [Dalek's Micro:bit website](https://dalekhack.microbit.org/) and start collecting.
+1. Visit the [Dalek's Micro:bit website](https://dalekhack.microbit.org/) and start EXTERMINATING!